-As of December 31, 2022, the accumulated payments of construction in process for construction equipment were \$4,799 thousand (VAT included).
-The amounts were recognized as construction in progress.
+As of December 31, 2023, TACT had no outstanding payments of construction in process for construction equipment.

 Assets acquired from cargo terminal improvements, equipment acquisition and subsequent equipment acquisition and replacement will be transferred to the government without any compensation when the chartered operating license expires.